osism/osism.github.io/docs/guides/configuration-guide/rookify.md

   config: ./k8s/config
 ```

-The `kubernetes` section specifies the kubernetes configuration (e.g. if you use kubectl it is located in `~/.kube/config`) for rookifies kubernetes library.
+The `kubernetes` section specifies the kubernetes configuration (e.g. if you use kubectl it is located in `~/.kube/config`) for Rookify's kubernetes library.
 Rookify needs to connect to the kubernetes cluster on the target systems in order to use Rook.

 ```yaml title="config.example.yaml"
 rook: